-At the GO Lab, we produce original research and thought leadership and share this through a global network.
+At the Government Outcomes Lab (GO Lab), we produce original research and thought leadership and share this through a global network.
 You can read about the challenge we aim to tackle, our response, and our story so far, in the About Us section.
 In this section, we explain our goals and the work we do towards meeting them.

 Alongside our team of researchers and practice professionals, each year we appoint a small group of leading practitioners with a range of experience across sectors to support our work.
 These are our Fellows of Practice and they regularly contribute to our research, events and engagement work.

 Our research agenda seeks to use a mix of quantitative and qualitative methods to analyse three things: the promise of new approaches, their impact compared to other approaches, and how they work.
 By publishing in prestigious academic journals as well as producing our own policy-facing reports and online guidance, the GO Lab is creating a new field of study that will leverage research assets in other universities worldwide and exponentially increase the evidence base.

 We seek to learn from leading practice all over the world, and collaborate across borders to conduct research and share findings.
 Our annual international conference draws academics and practitioners from around the world to share insights, perspectives and the latest thinking on improving public sector outcomes.
 We are developing research into international outcomes funds, and we regularly work with associated organisations in Finland, Sweden, France, Italy, the US, Canada, South Africa and Japan.